 The Negative Responses in the Reception of the Canon

 Eusebius questioned certain books such as James, Jude, 2 Peter, and 2,3 John as to their authorship.
-Even today, many of the early texts find scrutiny on their canonical status where questions of writing style exist.
+Even today, many of the ancient texts find scrutiny on their canonical status where questions of writing style exist.
 One standard theory is scribes or assistants’ use in dictation and literary liberties with the specific words used.
 The Carthage Synod of AD 397 accepted only twenty-six books, also doubting John’s authoring of Revelation.
 When the Synod met again in AD 419, they reconsidered and included Revelation.

 The book of Thomas stands unique in the history of the canon.
 While accepted by some early scholars, the book of Thomas is primarily Gnostic.
 Gnosticism is a heresy in which all of God’s physical creation is regarded as evil.
 The book of Thomas does not presuppose the Hebrew scriptures or the Gospels.
 In addition, the book appears in the second century, too long after the Gospels, and without an apostolic witness.
 The book of Thomas does not meet any of the criteria for inclusion in the canon.

 Despite the efforts of early councils to agree on a biblical canon, the acceptance of their churches on their authority lagged or was not known.
-The lack of acceptance regarding council decisions is due to the early church’s lack of doctrine and boundary definitions.
+The lack of acceptance regarding council decisions is due to the ancient church’s lack of doctrine and boundary definitions.

 The Apocrypha’s Relationship to the Bible

 There were many more books in antiquity than are included in our modern bibles.
 The Apocrypha was a large corpus of works whose contents were determined by the books a local congregation possessed.
-McDonald offers that the study of apocryphal and pseudepigraphal texts can offer insights into the faith and practices of the early church.
+McDonald offers that the study of apocryphal and pseudepigraphal texts can offer insights into the faith and practices of the ancient church.
 Careful research and consideration can reveal unique insights into the teachings of Christ.
 While these books remain noncanonical, they still can be a valuable resource.

 The Historical Context of the Extant Biblical Books